neustar/string-similarity/README.md

 The worst and average case computational complexity of our algorithms is lower than well-known algorithms used to compute existing string similarity metrics such as edit-distance and LCS.

 The computational complexity of our algorithms to obtain the above metrics is the sum of the products of the number of repeated and matching characters in each string.
 If the number of repetitions of character `i` in the first string is `ni` and in the second string is `mi` , then the worst case order complexity is the sum of `ni*mi` over `N`, where `N` is the number of unique characters which appear in both the first and second string.
-We also have `N > 3` as there are simpler algorithms to obtain the compute distances when `N < 4`.
+We also have `N > 3` as there are simpler algorithms to obtain the sizes of the groups when `N < 4`.
 This worst case computational complexity is less than that of the most commonly used edit-distance algorithm which is `O(nm)` where `n` and `m` are lengths of the first and second strings.
-For instance, if string1 and string2 both have length of 10, and if we have 2a, 3d, 5g in string1 and 3a, 3d, 4g in string2, the worst-case complexity is not 10x10 = 100.
+For instance, if string1 and string2 both have length of 10, and if we have 2 a, 3 d, 5 g in string1 and 3 a, 3 d, 4 g in string2, the worst-case complexity is not 10x10 = 100.
 It is 2x3 + 3x3 + 5x4 = 35.
-As not every character in one string always appears in the second string, the average computational complexity of average strings is actually much less than this.
+As not every character in one string always appears in the second string, the average computational complexity of most strings is actually much less than this.

 If string1 and string2 are non-repetitive strings with every character appearing at most once in each string, the complexity reduces to the maximum of `O(N)`, `O(n)` and  `O(m)`.
 This is because `ni` and `mi` each has the value of 1 in this case, as the characters do not repeat.